Grandparent as teacher! Create learning fun on video chats.

 The Opposites Game.

-Other opposites we show …
+Other opposites we showed …

 Around the house.